MichaelCurrin/hugo-quickstart/README.md

 This project can be setup easily to build and host a static site on [Netlify](https://netlify.com).
 You just need to add a build command.

-You can also deploy and serve using Github Pages, but since that runs Jekyll only you'll have to use Github Actions.
+You can also deploy and serve using [Github Pages](https://pages.github.com/), but since that runs Jekyll only you'll have to use [Github Actions](https://github.com/actions) to deploy it.

 ## Development